MatthewWertman/Gladius/docs/getting_started.md

 The main files to point out are the various files named "gladius".
 This includes "gladius", "gladius.bat", and "gladius.ps1".
 These are all functionally the same main wrapper script just written for different environments.

 The file named "gladius" is the wrapper script written for Linux's BASH shell interpreter and "gladius.ps1" is written for Window's PowerShell. "gladius.bat" is a small Command Prompt wrapper for the powershell script.
-For more detialed coverage of the differences and use cases for each of these files, see [scripts-overview](./scripts-overview.md).
+For more detialed coverage of the differences and use cases for each of these files, see [the Scripts Overview page](./scripts-overview.md).

-*NOTE: For more information on the other directories and files, see [project-structure](./project-structure.md)*
+*NOTE: For more information on the other directories and files, see [Project Structure in docs/](./project-structure.md)*

 ##### Extracting the ISO